flatiron/blacksmith/README.md

 **/pages/index.json**

-This example of particular interest: **index.json will always be used to render index.html.** In the below example specifies that `blacksmith` should render a list of `post` content, which should be truncated, limited to a maximum of 20 posts.
+This example of particular interest: **index.json will always be used to render index.html.** In the below example specifies that `blacksmith` should render a list of `post` content, which should be truncated, limited to a maximum of 20 posts. **Note: All lists are sorted descending by the date the content was created.**

 ``` js
   {